Dikshantk29/java-fullstack-journey-2025/src/Concepts/ExceptionHandling.md

 ### Ducking (throws)
 Pass the exception responsibility to the caller.
+ - Exception Ducking =
+ “I won’t handle this exception here… whoever calls me should handle it.”
 ```java
 public class DuckingExample {
     // Method ducks the exception